-Dealing with Student Loans can be a minefield.
-If you are not doing your research, odds are you are paying more than necessary.
+Dealing with student loans can be a scary and can be a challenge.
+Unfortunately, if you are not doing your research, odds are you are paying more than necessary.
 Here are five of the most common ways people make mistakes on their student loans.

 The standard federal government repayment plan is the ten-year plan.
+The ten-year plan is also the plan that has the highest monthly payments.
+That means that a borrowers first student loan bill might seem impossible to pay.
 If you have a tiny federal loan balance, this plan may work, but for most, it ends up being a very expensive option.
 A recent federal government study showed that most people had selected the wrong repayment plan.

 Regardless of where your finances stand, any responsible borrower should be aware of all of the plans available.

 This is especially true for high interest loans.
 If you are only making the minimum payment, the vast majority of what you pay each month is interest.
 Paying down principal is the only way to make a loan disappear.
 If you are only making minimum payments you are maximizing profits for your lenders.

 The smartest way to pay off your student loans is to pick one loan, and attack it, paying down as much as possible whenever you have extra money.
 Most people elect to try and pay off their smallest loan, or their highest interest loan.
 These approaches, known as the avalanche and snowball methods can make debt disappear dramatically quicker.

 Even if you can only afford a little bit more than the minimum payment, it can make a difference.
 In many cases, an extra $10 per month can make a noticeable dent in the loan.

 Pretending student loans don’t exist is a huge mistake.
 Ignoring student loans might temporarily receive a little stress, but while you are ignoring your loans, late fees and interest continue to pile up.